mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 * Forecasting is a weekly process where Sales, CS and Sales Manager communicate how much business they will close within a given period, usually the current quarter.
 This is done by reviewing all of the deals closed, along with deals currently open in the pipeline and coming up with a "Commit" and "Upside".

 * Forecasting Definitions:
-  * Commit: "I will close at least this much business this quarter."
+  * Forecast: "I will close at least this much business this quarter.
+It is my likely amount I can close."
   * Upside: "In addition there is a chance I will close this much additional business, but don't count on it."

 * Forecasting Category Definitions: These categories are assigned based on Opportunity Sales stage in Salesforce.